Japanese Sosaku Kokeshi Container by USABURO, Okamoto

 Collector's note – descriptive qualities, standard characteristics & ornamentation styles:

 Some of Okamoto’s lathe-turned dolls typically incorporate ribbing of the natural wood to give depth and textural quality.
-Many of the heads of his dolls are traditional in appearance and made of Dogwood, a lighter colored wood, which creates contrast and is quite painterly in execution.
+Many doll heads are traditional in appearance and painterly in execution.
 He is also known to twist the form of the body for interest.
-He incorporates a great deal of seasonal motifs such as cherry blossoms, and falling leaves.
-Many pieces were done in Paulonia wood.
+He incorporates many seasonal motifs such as cherry blossoms, falling leaves, wheat, persimmons, and the crane and dragonfly, (tonbo).